All Episodes

 Evolving from a loony liberal to a patriot means a whole new way of thinking.

-So I'm lucky enough to have a patriotic dad, and he told me that when he was in school, his history teacher was so passionate and made learning about history fun and interesting, and I think that the modern-day educational system has lost that.
+So I'm lucky enough to have a patriotic dad, and he told me that when he was in school, his history teacher was so passionate and made learning about history fun and interesting.

-Um, kids don't find learning about America fun, and then they're bombarded with all these anti-Trump ads and news stories, and they completely bypass the building blocks of forming an educational opinion.
+Kids don't find learning about America fun, and then they're bombarded with all these anti-Trump ads and news stories, and they completely bypass the building blocks of forming an educational opinion.

-Winston Churchill, the great Winston Churchill once made the observation if you're 20 and you're not a liberal, you don't have a heart.
+Winston Churchill, the great Winston Churchill, once made the observation, if you're 20 and you're not a liberal, you don't have a heart.

 If you're 40 and not a conservative, you don't have a brain.

-Um what I admire about what's that?
+What I admire about, what's that?

 I totally applaud you for your efforts.

-You you worked hard to inform yourself.
+You worked hard to inform yourself.

-I'm not saying it believe me.
+I'm not saying to believe me.

-Just see, I have our track records there.
+Just see, our track record's there.

-We were right about Obama, we were right about the deep state, we've been right about a lot of things.
+We've been right about a lot of things.

 The media, they're wrong about most of it, and they have an agenda and they lie about it.